New England Journal of Medicine September 13, 2018

 Endpoint

-Change from baseline in the modified Neuropathy Impairment Score +7 (mNIS+7)
+Change in modified Neuropathy Impairment Score +7 (mNIS+7) at 18 months

 Tested